xonixx/makesure/docs/revamp_define.md

 2. Worse is better violation
 3. Maybe have modifier `@required` instead?
-4. This goes against the default semantics of shell (to treat unset as empty string)
+4. _This goes against the default semantics of shell (to treat unset as empty string)_

+### Resolution

+- we will not error
+- we will resolve to empty string

 ## Q. Protect from accidental variable redefinition by environment?

+We will not change the current resolution priority.
+It has sufficient protection from accidental redefinition, because `@define A 'value'` have priority over environment variable `A`.

 ## Q. Adjust semantics & priority?

+No, see above.

 ## Q. Be able to setup value on different levels, [see the ansible approach](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable)

+We are not changing the priorities or adding new ways to define a variable.

 ## Q. Can we disallow default values `@define A="${VAR:-default_val}"`?